The Counselor’s Guide to the “Land of Waterfalls.”

 Finally, use our GET OUT GUIDE and EVENT CALENDAR to find everything happening in Transylvania County.
 You can also look for the Get Out Guide display with a QR code in businesses all over town.
 It is a great way to see all the special events and happenings that are taking place.
 If it is live music you are looking for, check out the LIVE MUSIC section of our website.

 Where can I get good food on a counselor’s budget?

-You can certainly go the fast food route.
+You can certainly go the fast-food route.
 But there are also a ton of locally owned restaurants with good food and counselor-friendly prices.
-They include places like El Ranchero, Sunrise Cafe, Magpie, Mayberry’s, Henry’s, Pad Thai, Fuji Yama, Big Mike’s, Creekside Cafe, and Daggie’s, just to name a few.
-You can almost always find tasty inexpensive eats from the food trucks at The Hub and Oskar Blues, where there’s often live music as well.
-Check out my full restaurant list here.
-If you’re interested in a special treat, head up to the Pisgah Inn on the Blue Ridge Parkway, where you can take in the views while dining on native trout and other tasty traditional mountain fare.
+They include places like El Ranchero, Sunrise Cafe, Pho Noodle Bar, Mayberry’s, Henry’s, Fuji Yama, Big Mike’s and Creekside Cafe, just to name a few.
+Plus, you can almost always find tasty inexpensive eats from the food trucks at The Hub and Oskar Blues, where there’s often live music as well.
+Also, you can always check out our full EAT & DRINK section.

 Where’s the air conditioning?